 Only keep your data backups on-site if they are stored in a fire-proof, indestructible safe.
 Investing in a tape drive or external hard drive and meticulously adhering to a regular data backup schedule won't help if all your data backup copies are in one place and that place is struck by disaster.
 To be truly secure your backups should be stored off-site.
 (Cloud backup does not totally eliminate this concern but is certainly better than many physical locations.)

 Some businesses keep their data backups in security boxes at banks.
-(The fee for a security box is tax-deductible, if you need further incentive.)
+(The fee for a security box is tax-deductible if you need further incentive.)
 Other small business owners keep multiple data backup copies of their records at the homes of different friends or family members.
 It doesn't really matter where you choose to keep them, as long as the site you choose for off-site data backup is secure and you have regular access to it.

-For ultimate security make sure you use strong passwords, change them regularly, and make sure the backed up files are encrypted (since cloud storage is shared, cloud providers normally encrypt user data).
+- Online backup services: For ultimate security make sure you use strong passwords, change them regularly, and make sure the backed up files are encrypted (since cloud storage is shared, cloud providers normally encrypt user data).

-USB sticks are constantly increasing in capacity and are ideal for quick data backups.
+- USB (thumb) drives: USB sticks are constantly increasing in capacity and are ideal for quick data backups.
 While not having the capacity of external hard drives they have fast data transfer rates and are highly portable.
 You can easily backup data to a USB drive and take it offsite.
 As they have no moving parts, USB drives are very reliable.

-For small businesses, buying and using an external hard drive for data backups is the recommended method.
+- External hard drives: For small businesses, buying and using an external hard drive for data backups is the recommended method.
 External hard drives are inexpensive compared to tape drive systems.
 They’re also easy to use; simply plug the hard drive into your computer’s USB port.
 Most external hard drives come with backup software.

-If you have a local area network (LAN) you can also backup files to another computer or server.
+- Local Area Network (LAN) storage: If you have a local area network (LAN) you can also backup files to another computer or server.
 However, if the backup machine resides in the same location it may be vulnerable to theft or damaged by fire or flood.
 To prevent theft a server can be installed in a locked cage, cabinet, or closet.

-If you have large amounts of data to backup (or wish to make and retain regular complete data archives for long-term storage) tape backups are the best option.
+- Tape storage: If you have large amounts of data to backup (or wish to make and retain regular complete data archives for long-term storage) tape backups are the best option.
 They are highly reliable and can store massive amounts of data.

 Back It Up or Risk Losing It